11 a.m. Meal Offering People are welcome to bring a dish to share.

 3 p.m.
 Luang Por Sumedho to give a Dhamma Talk

-Luang Por Sumedho plans to visit Abhayagiri from July 17 to July 24, but because of age and health concerns, the July 23 birthday celebration will be the only public event.
+Luang Por Sumedho plans to visit Abhayagiri from July 17 to July 24.
 Abhayagiri's guest accommodations are full during these dates.

 A brief biography of Luang Por Sumedho, the most senior Western disciple of Ajahn Chah, is included below:

 Luang Por Sumedho was born in Seattle, Washington in 1934.
 After serving

 four years in the US Navy as a medic, he completed a BA in Far

 Eastern Studies and a MA in South Asian Studies, and then served two years in the Peace Corps in Malaysia.
 In 1966, he went to

 Thailand to practice meditation at Wat Mahathat in Bangkok.
 Not long

 afterwards, he went forth as a novice monk in remote Nong Khai.
 A

 year of solitary practice followed.
 Although fruitful, it showed him